node-apn/node-apn/README.md

 ## Quick Start

-This is readme is a brief introduction, please refer to the full [documentation](doc/apn.markdown) in `doc/` for more details.
+This readme is a brief introduction, please refer to the full [documentation](doc/apn.markdown) in `doc/` for more details.

 If you have previously used v1.x and wish to learn more about what's changed in v2.0, please see [What's New](doc/whats-new.markdown)